shovnik/ECE150/README.md

 # ECE150
 C++ programming labs

-Series of labs done in first year computer engineering programming class at University of Waterloo.
+Series of assignments completed throughout my first year of Computer Engineering at University of Waterloo.